viv-eth/snitch_cluster/sw/dnn/README.md

 ## Requirements
 - `torch`

-# Running MHA and MLP Layers for ViT and GPT Models on Snitch Cluster
+# Running ViT and GPT Models on the Snitch Cluster

 ## Introduction

 This repository provides implementations of the Multi-Head Attention (MHA) and Multi-Layer Perceptron (MLP) layers for Vision Transformers (ViT) and Generative Pre-trained Transformer (GPT) models.
 The applications are designed to run on the Snitch cluster, leveraging its unique architecture for efficient execution.
 This work stems from a journal paper currently under review at IEEE Transactions on Circuits and Systems for Artificial Intelligence.
 A preview of the paper can be found [here](https://arxiv.org/pdf/2405.19284).

 The below figure shows a block diagram of the basic Attention layer.